 ICMP Attack Types

-ICMP tunnels are one form of covert channel that is created wherein the information flow is not controlled by any security mechanism.
+ICMP tunnels are one form of a covert channel that is created wherein the information flow is not controlled by any security mechanism.
 An ICMP tunnel establishes a channel between the client and server, forcing a firewall not to trigger an alarm if data are sent via ICMP.
-ICMP tunnelling is a covert connection between two endpoints using ICMP echo requests and reply packets.
-So by using ICMP tunnelling, one can inject arbitrary data into an echo packet and send to a remote computer.
+ICMP tunneling is a covert connection between two endpoints using ICMP echo requests and reply packets.
+So by using ICMP tunneling, one can inject arbitrary data into an echo packet and send it to a remote computer.
 The remote computer injects an answer into another ICMP packet and sends it back.
-This type of communication traffic remains undetectable for a proxy-based firewall, as they are more focused on source and destination IP address.
+This type of communication traffic remains undetectable for a proxy-based firewall, as they are more focused on the source and destination IP addresses.

 If we sniff the destination then we can see the entire data as well.

-In a normal ICMP echo request, the packet length will be 42 bytes, where the data length is 0, and if we append any data in to the ICMP data field then the size of the packet increases.
-In the above scenario, the total size is 72 bytes out of which 30 bytes is the data “sending packets via tunnelling”.
-So if we want to detect ICMP tunnelling via any IDS/IPS devices we need to write a rule stating that if any data is present in the data header of the ICMP, then fire an alert.
+In a normal ICMP echo request, the packet length will be 42 bytes, where the data length is 0, and if we append any data into the ICMP data field then the size of the packet increases.
+In the above scenario, the total size is 72 bytes out of which 30 bytes is the data “sending packets via tunneling”.
+So if we want to detect ICMP tunneling via any IDS/IPS devices we need to write a rule stating that if any data is present in the data header of the ICMP, then fire an alert.

-The most common ICMP tunnelling program is LOKI.
-It uses the ICMP echo response packet to carry its payload.
+The most common ICMP tunneling program is LOKI.
+It uses the ICMP echo-response packet to carry its payload.
 By using LOKI, one can transmit data secretly by hiding the traffic so networking devices cannot detect the transmission.
 It can also be used to set a backdoor into a target system and execute commands on the machine with admin privileges, as well as leak information and start/stop critical services without users’ knowledge.

-Organisations have adopted many ways to prevent ICMP tunnelling, like blocking all ICMP traffic, limiting the size of ICMP packets, etc. However, some methods listed above are not realistic for the real world environment.
+Organizations have adopted many ways to prevent ICMP tunneling, like blocking all ICMP traffic, limiting the size of ICMP packets, etc. However, some methods listed above are not realistic for the real-world environment.
 The use of IDS/IPS is an effective method and many IPS/IDS devices have a signature to detect the presence of LOKI.

 As we discussed earlier, whenever a type 8 is sent, a type 0 is sent back, or an ICMP echo reply is sent whenever an echo request is sent.
 In a smurf attack, an attacker will spoof the source address of the ICMP packet and send a broadcast to all computers on that network.
 If networking devices do not filter this traffic, then they will be broadcasted to all computers in the network.
 The victim’s network gets congested by this much traffic, which brings down the productivity of the entire network.